maya-hamdy-aisoulmaker/maya-hamdy-aisoulmaker/README.md

 ---

 ## 🚀 About Me
-- 🤖 I design AI chatbots with soul and purpose – empathetic in dialogue, effective in action.
+- 🤖 I craft AI chatbots with soul and purpose – empathetic in dialogue, effective in action.
-- 👩‍💻 I design human-centered AI assistants that create meaningful experiences and provide real value.
-- 🎓 Combining pedagogy (Dipl.-Päd.) with advanced **prompt engineering**
+- 🎓 Combining pedagogy (Dipl.-Päd.) with professional prompt engineering
-- ✨ With my AI Soul Maker® method, I craft empathetic, purposeful, and reliable chatbots – for web, apps, and robots alike
+- ✨ With my AI Soul Maker® method, I stand for ethical, purposeful, and reliable AI solutions – for web, apps, and robots alike
-- 🌱 Currently training as a **Fullstack Developer** to strengthen my technical foundation
+- 🌱 Currently learning Fullstack Development to build a solid technical foundation

----

-## 🌟 Focus & Values
-- 💡 **Human-centered AI** – shaping technology to be empathetic & creative
-- 🔗 **Open Source & Collaboration** – contributing to projects that push boundaries
-- 🎭 **AI Dialogues with Soul & Robots with Character** – building AI that feels alive

 ---